psu-efd/SRH-2D-pre-post-processing/README.md

 General post-processing steps:
 ------------------------------------------------------------
 0. Paraview can load the SRH-2D results (in Tecplot) format directly.
-So almost zero learning curve.
+So almost flat learning curve.

 Who should be interested?
 -----------------------------------------------------------